StuartJO/FasterMatchingIndex/README.md

 matchingSpeedTest.m
 ```

 Note it does use the Parallel Computing Toolbox, just to speed things up a bit.
-It still takes well over 2 hours to run everything when using the Toolbox on a i7 6700k FYI
+It still takes well over 4 hours to run everything when using the Toolbox on an i7 6700k FYI

-## What did you mean when you said the matching index may not measure what I think it does?
+## What did you mean when you said the matching index may not measure precisely what I think it does?

 The matching index is commonly considered a normalised measure of the overlap of two nodes' neighbourhoods.
 Conceptually, we would understand this as meaning the number of shared neighbours divided by the total unique neighbours, as the original mathematical definition shown in Equation 1 suggests.